Using TeamCity with Xamarin

 /Library/Frameworks/Mono.framework/Commands/xbuild /t:SignAndroidPackage /p:Configuration=Release /path/to/android.csproj

-Notice that to compile the Xamarin Android application xbuild uses the project, and that to build the iOS application xbuild requires the solution.
+Compiling the Android application xbuild uses the project, while the iOS application xbuild uses the solution.

 When the test is run, the test results will be returned in the form of an NUnit style XML file called report.xml.
 TeamCity will display the information in the Build Log.

-To submit an Android application to Test Cloud, it is necessary to first rebuild the APK test server using calabash-android:
+To submit an Android application to App Center Test, it's necessary to first rebuild the APK test server using calabash-android:

 Creating a TeamCity Project

-Once TeamCity is installed and Visual Studio for Mac can build your project, it is time to create a project in TeamCity to build the project and submit it to Test Cloud.
+Once TeamCity is installed and Visual Studio for Mac can build your project, it's time to create a project in TeamCity to build the project and submit it to App Center.

 Started by logging into TeamCity via the web browser.
 Navigate to the Root Project:

-Once the sub-project has been created, add a new Build Configuration:
+Once the subproject is created, add a new Build Configuration:

 Attach a VCS project to the Build Configuration.
 This is done via the Version Control Setting screen:

-If there is no VCS project created, you have the option to create one from the New VCS Root page shown below:
+If there's no VCS project created, you can create one from the New VCS Root page shown below:

-Once the VCS root has been attached, TeamCity will checkout the project and try to auto detect build steps.
-If you are familiar with TeamCity, then you can select one of the detected build steps.
-It is safe to ignore the detected build steps for now.
+Once the VCS root has been attached, TeamCity will check out the project and try to auto detect build steps.
+If you're familiar with TeamCity, then you can select one of the detected build steps.
+It's safe to ignore the detected build steps for now.